Skip to main content

 Your Council Tax bill can also be reduced in some other situations:

-- If your home has features to make it suitable for a disabled person to live in, like space for wheelchair access or a room mainly used by the disabled person, your Council Tax band can be lowered to the next band down or one sixth off if you’re in Band A.
+• A band reduced or one sixth taken off if you are in Band A, if your home has features to make it suitable for a disabled person to live in.
+This might be space for wheelchair access or a room mainly used by the disabled person.

 And you may not have to pay Council Tax at all if:

-Carers looking after someone for at least 35 hours a week can apply for Carers Allowance if they earn less than £151 a week after tax, NI and pension contributions (note this is called Carers Support Payment in Scotland).
+If you provide 35 hours a week of care and earn less than £196 a week after tax, NI and pension contributions, you may be eligible for Carers Allowance.
+Note: this is called Carers Support Payment in Scotland.

 To claim Carers Allowance, the person you care for must receive a disability benefit, such as:

-If you’re getting a benefit to replace income from employment, like new-style Employment and Support Allowance, this may affect whether you can receive Carers Allowance.
-This is because your income from these benefits may be higher than the £81.90 a week you can get from Carers Allowance.
+If you’re getting a benefit to replace income from employment, like new-style ESA, this may affect whether you can receive Carers Allowance.
+This is because your income from these benefits may be higher than the £83.30 a week you can get from Carers Allowance.

 Note: Carers in Scotland are also eligible for a Carers Allowance Supplement which is paid twice a year in December and June.
 The December payment was £288.60.